Lupus Nephritis (LN)

 Significant Medical Need

-There is no FDA or EMA approved LN therapies, however, we believe that voclosporin, which has received fast track designation by the U.S. FDA, has the potential to meet the high demand the market represents.
+There are no FDA or EMA approved LN therapies, however, we believe that voclosporin, which has received fast track designation by the U.S. FDA, has the potential to become a treatment option for patients in the future.